nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 This is achieved by Docker by leveraging the power of distributed Key-Value stores, such as `consul`, the one we use here.

 In the last section (_Set Up a Key-Value Store_), we did two things:

-1. we learned how to use `docker-machine` to create virtual hosts on our own machine, to emulate the fact that we have several (physical) servers / hosts (people who _acutally_ have several servers / hosts can bypass this part obviously)
+1. we learned how to use `docker-machine` to create virtual hosts on our own machine, to emulate the fact that we have several (physical) servers / hosts (people who actually_ have several servers / hosts can bypass this part obviously)
 2. we actually created one instance (server) of the consul KV-store.

 So that's it for the recap: we now have one instance of consul running, and it's reachable at the IP address given by `docker-machine ls`.
-Ho and by the way, if you need to have _just_ the IP address of a host provisionned by docker-machine, instead of running `docker-machine ls` and grepping, you can use `docker-machine ip <host-name>` and it retursn _just the IP address_, which is pretty handy ;)
+Oh and by the way, if you need to have _just_ the IP address of a host provisionned by docker-machine, instead of running `docker-machine ls` and grepping, you can use `docker-machine ip <host-name>` and it returns _just the IP address_, which is pretty handy ;)

-A last note: `consul` (and KV-store in general) are much more complex systems that we made it appear here.
+A last note: `consul` (and KV-stores in general) are much more complex systems that we made it appear here.
 This is completely different and independant from docker: you can use KV-stores to synchronize data across several machines.
 There is a whole topic about distributed KV-store.
-In our case, we run _just_ **one** instance of the KV-store (in the host named `kv-store` provisionned by docker-machine), but this is dangerous in real-life applications: if this machines fails and the KV-store cannot be reaches anymore, uyou lost your information.
+In our case, we run _just_ **one** instance of the KV-store (in the host named `kv-store` provisionned by docker-machine), but this is dangerous in real-life applications: if this machines fails and the KV-store cannot be reached anymore, you lost your information.
-This is why distributed KV-stores are generally run in several instances, on several different machines and theses machines communicate together to maintain a **distributed** set of information, so that if a machine (or a number of machines) fail, the information can still be reached.
+This is why distributed KV-stores are generally run in several instances, on several different machines and these machines communicate together to maintain a **distributed** set of information, so that if a machine (or a number of machines) fail, the information can still be obtained.

-We don't do that here because the goal of the topic is to teach about (Overlay) Docker Networks, but if you are going to use Overlay Docker Networks in your production applications, I **strongly** suggest you document about consul (or whatever the KV-store you chose) and learn to properly setup a really distributed cluster, so that you don't lose your information the day one of you machines crashes.
+We don't do that here because the goal of the topic is to teach about (Overlay) Docker Networks, but if you are going to use Overlay Docker Networks in your production applications, I **strongly** suggest you document about consul (or whatever the KV-store you chose) and learn to properly set up a really distributed cluster, so that you don't lose your information the day one of your machines crashes.

 Okay!
 So what's next?!